fineanmol/plant-tree/README.md

-🎋 Updated on Mon, 08 Dec 2025 15:06:14 GMT
+🌳 Updated on Mon, 08 Dec 2025 20:15:35 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Before software can be reusable, it first has to be usable."